GianLorenzetto/GianLorenzetto.github.io-www/_posts/2016-03-10-apidays-2016-highlights.md

 My notes and highlights from [APIDays](http://au.apidays.io) 2016 in Melbourne.

-Slides are available for most presentations and are linked to from the abstract pages for each talk.
-You can get to the abstracts by clicking through the links to each individual talk in the [program](http://au.apidays.io/#program).
+Slides are available for most presentations and are linked to from the section headings.
+You can also get to the slides via the abstract pages for each talk, which you can get to by clicking through the links to each individual talk in the [APIDays program](http://au.apidays.io/#program).

 <!--more-->